To opt out of IBEW Local 1238 dues:

 - Mail the completed form to the address at the top of the form.
 We highly recommend sending it via certified mail.

-The International Brotherhood of Electrical Workers (IBEW) Local 1238 is the designated union for the electrical workers employed in the City of Dover Electrical Department.
+The International Brotherhood of Electrical Workers (IBEW) Local 1238 is the designated union for over 700 electrical workers employed in the City of Dover Electrical Department.

 For years, public employees in Delaware have been forced to pay union dues or fees as a condition of employment, allowing unions like IBEW Local 1238 to take their members for granted.
 However, because of the U.S. Supreme Court’s decision in Janus v.
 AFSCME (2018), public employees can no longer be required to financially support a labor union against their will.